Healthdirect Free Australian health advice you can count on.

 Treatments for lumbar spine issues include:

 Your doctor may recommend surgery if your condition is urgent, other treatments failed or your symptoms are getting worse, if you are healthy enough for surgery.
-Read about questions to ask before surgery.
+Read about preparing for surgery.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.